The First Dungeon Crawl in History - Mapping a Lost Session Report, Part 1

 We know from a map Arneson drew (see page 14, Blackmoor Foundations), That Blackmoor Castle was originally called Williamsfort and the name was relocated elsewhere later.

-We also know, that Hoyt could not reasonably participate in this campaign in 1971, having moved to Elsworth Wisconsin in late 1970 to take a teaching job.
+We also know, that Hoyt could not reasonably participate in this campaign in 1971, having moved to Elsworth Wisconsin in late 1970 to take a High School librarian job.
+Arneson clearly expected Bill to be around, and Bill recalls a conversation in which he told Arneson he would not be able to participate in the game and Jenkins could take over his castle.

-Are these two or three completely different stories?
-Is Arneson just changing who the baron is depending on who shows up to games?
+Is Arneson just changing who the baron of Blackmoor is depending on who shows up to games?
 What the heck is going on?
 Researchers have guessed that "in world" continuity was not something of much importance early on and whoever showed up to the game made it into the story.
 But did the story really flip flop all over the place for the first few months or could there be a simpler explanation?

 What if what we are really seeing here is not a jumble of inconsistency, but a linear evolution of Arneson's conception of the world?